PrathyushVC/MedVent/README.md

 ### Data Processing Utilities

-Located in `loc_utils/process_utils.py`, this module contains functions for scanning directories for volume and label files, resampling patient data, and applying bias field correction to MRI images.
+Located in `loc_utils/process_utils.py`, this module contains functions for scanning directories for volume and label files, resampling patient data, applying bias field correction to MRI images, and additional data processing utilities.
 Key functions include:

 - `directory_scan`: Scans specified directories for volume and label files based on provided substrings.
 - `resample_patient_data`: Resamples the volume and mask data for each patient.
 - `BFC_with_mask`: Applies N4ITK Bias Field Correction to an MRI image with an optional mask.
+- `normalize_data`: Normalizes the volume data to a specified range.
+- `filter_outliers`: Filters outliers from the volume data based on specified criteria.

+### Data Quality Check

+The `check_data` module located in `loc_utils/check_data.py` provides functions to validate the integrity and quality of the MRI and CT datasets.
+Key functionalities include:

+- `validate_data_format`: Checks if the data files are in the correct format.
+- `check_missing_values`: Identifies any missing values in the datasets.
+- `report_data_statistics`: Generates statistics for the datasets to assess quality.

 ### Volume Visualization